Customer experience has become the next battlefield for brands!!

 As per market research – Around 58% of the people in the United States are now more likely to use contactless payment methods than they were before the pandemic.

 Contactless experience is here to stay.
 About 69% of consumers are expected to continue contactless shopping even after the pandemic subsides.
-An uninterrupted and contactless shopping experience is going to become a baseline expectation among consumers and important for a successful eCommerce business.
+An uninterrupted and contactless shopping experience is going to become a baseline expectation among consumers and is important for a successful eCommerce business.

 2) Focus on the search box